 I draw upon a number of these resources for my own educational research.
 I must apologise now by informing you that not all of the literature listed below are accessible freely online.
 If you have access to a university library and online library searches, you will have less difficulty in locating a number of these resources listed below.
 Academic research is the area linking meditative/contemplative practices to higher education pedagogy and practices is rising in interest, I have certainly noticed the continued and increased interest over the past few years.
 This list is slightly broader in that it also includes some literature I draw upon on social theory, qualitative educational research and finally higher education as idea, possibility and institution.

-If you feel I have missed anything from this list that is worth adding and indeed reading, please do get in touch.
+Given the nature of academic research, this list will be updated frequently.
+In the meantime, If you feel I have missed anything from this list that is worth adding to this list and indeed reading, please do get in touch.

 Barbezat, D. & Bush, M. (2013) Contemplative Practices in Higher Education: Powerful Methods to Transform Teaching and Learning.
-San Francisco, CA: Jossey-Bass.
+San Francisco: Jossey-Bass.

 Berila, B. (2016) Integrating mindfulness into Anti-oppression Pedagogy: Social Justice in Higher Education.
 New York: Routledge.